top of page

 pwd

 'pwd' stands for “print working directory.”
-When you’re not sure where you are in the file system (which happens more than people admit), this tells you.
+When you’re not sure where you are in the file system (which happens more than people admit), this command tells you.
+Again, I like to use this as a sanity-check of sorts.

 Syntax